-Facebook, Twitter, and Instagram are most campaigns go-to platforms.
-Facebook for the push, Twitter for the thoughts and Instagram for the fun.
+Facebook, Twitter, Instagram, and Youtube are most campaigns go-to platforms.
+Facebook for the push, Twitter for the thoughts, Instagram for the fun and Youtube for useful explainer videos.

 Taking some time and investing in growing your social media presence will aid your campaign.
-Engagement and building a relationship with your followers before you launch your bid is stage 1.
+Engagement and building a relationship with your followers before you launch your bid is a solid way to start.

 Be sure to go where your audience is and spread the word to them.
 It wouldn't make sense to post several times a day on a Linkedin where you have no followers and aren't engaged in a community there.

-Facebook is a great opportunity to drive traffic to your campaign.
+The most popular platform around due to its constant reinvention.
+It's the best place to start to drive traffic to your campaign website or just boost your campaign activity.
 In fact, after email, Facebook is the most powerful 'share' tool and is responsible for eliciting more contributions to political campaigns than any other social networking tool!

 Ask those who have already contributed to share your run on their Facebook wall.
 Build this message into the Thank You email message you send to your contributors.